Webbgaraget/wg-meta-box/README.md

 # Changelog
+### 2012-09-25 v0.4.1
+* Removed a bug where a warning was triggered when trying to save an unchecked checkbox (issue #18).
+* Made sure there's always a value (empty string is default) when rendering input field (issue #17)
+* Removed a bug where a warning was triggered about undefined post when doing save routine (issue #16)

 ### 2012-09-25 v0.4
-* Added feature to add callback function for printing a description above the input fields.
+* Added feature to add callback function for printing a description above the input fields (issue #9)
-* Added field for providing custom markup.
+* Added field for providing custom markup (issue #12).
-* Added support for registering callback function to print the admin column value.
+* Added support for registering callback function to print the admin column value (issue #14).

 ### 2012-09-16 v0.3.1
-* Removed a bug causing post overviews to crash if other scripts where to output admin columns as well.
+* Removed a bug causing post overviews to crash if other scripts where to output admin columns as well (issue #10).

 ### 2012-09-13 v0.3
-* Added support for admin columns.
-Fixes #5.
+* Added support for admin columns (issue #5).
-* Added feature to register meta box with multiple post types.
-Fixes #6.
+* Added feature to register meta box with multiple post types (issue #6).

 ### 2012-09-09 v0.2.1
-* Fixed misplaced rich editor.
-Fixes #3.
+* Fixed misplaced rich editor (issue #3).
 * Removed slug parameter from documentation about common parameters, since it's never used.

 ### 2012-08-27 v0.2